Please visit our Official Website

 Christian Education Centre (Grenada)

-- Past President: Monifa Ayinde
+Past President: Monifa Ayinde

-- Director: Karen Griffith
+Director: Karen Griffith-Henry

 Membership shall consist of the following: